Für Alina

-Für Alina (English: For Alina) is a work for piano composed by the Estonian composer Arvo Pärt.
-It can be considered as an essential work of his tintinnabuli style.
+Für Alina, (English: For Alina) is a work for piano, composed by the Estonian composer Arvo Pärt.
+It is considered an essential work of his tintinnabuli style.

 History of composition

 Für Alina was first performed in Tallinn in 1976, along with six other works, after a long preparatory period in Pärt's life as a composer.
 This concert was the first to introduce his new signature style of composition, referred to as the tintinnabuli style.

 The title echoes Beethoven's piece for solo piano Für Elise.
 While the identity of the dedicatee of Beethoven's work is unclear, Für Alina was dedicated to a family friend's eighteen-year-old daughter.
 The family had broken up and the daughter went to England with her father.
 The work, dedicated to the daughter, was actually meant as a work of consolation for the girl's mother, missing her child.
 Its introspection calls to mind a vivid image of youth, off to explore the world.